lukekulak/Portfolio/SalaryAnalysis/README.md

 # Rationale

 Gain a base knowledge of average year-over-year salary change for various professions.
-I hope to expand upon this base to evaluate how the Covid-19 pandemic and it's infaltionary affects may have affected the trends, and if differences exist across professions.
+I hope to expand upon this base to evaluate how the Covid-19 pandemic and it's inflationary effects may have altered the trends, and if differences exist across professions.

 # Data collection